Zypperman/xiandan/Go/Language quirks (Python2Go).md

   Build tags are placed before the package clause near or at the top of the file followed by a blank line or other line comments. */
 //go:build prod || dev || test

+// names should also have mixed caps ie fooBar
 ```

 ## Importing packages